Noaaan/MythicMetals/PATCHNOTES.md

 ### Aquarium Conduit Blocks

 These blocks are special in that they only work within the range of an active conduit.

-- Aquarium Resonator
+#### Aquarium Resonator

-  - Grants you stronger Conduit Power, meaning you can mine even faster underwater!
+Grants you stronger Conduit Power, meaning you can mine even faster underwater!

-- Aquarium Steward
+#### Aquarium Steward

-  - Damages nearby mobs, similar to the regular conduit, albeit with increased range and damage
+Damages nearby mobs, similar to the regular conduit, albeit with increased range and damage

+#### Aquarium Glass

+This is a simple glass block that counts towards [valid Conduit blocks](https://minecraft.wiki/w/Conduit#Conduit_power), allowing you to view the Conduit in its full splendor while its active.

+### Tidesinger Equipment

+Using the **Aquarium Pearls** you find sometimes when mining Aquarium, along with a handful of Coral, you can craft yourself a set of **Tidesinger Armor** or **Tools**.

+This gear is superior to regular Aquarium in every way, as well as providing a direct swim speed increase.

 ## Texture changes